IbrahimTanyalcin/SVG-TO-PIXELS/README.md

 canvas.toDataURL(..
 ```

-method will invoke a security error in ie. However, this seems to be a verified bug in ie<=11 and is already reported to be fixed in [edge](https://connect.microsoft.com/IE/feedback/details/828416/cavas-todataurl-method-doesnt-work-after-draw-svg-file-to-canvas).
+method will invoke a security error in IE. However, this seems to be a verified bug in IE<=11 and is already reported to be fixed in [edge](https://connect.microsoft.com/IE/feedback/details/828416/cavas-todataurl-method-doesnt-work-after-draw-svg-file-to-canvas).
 &nbsp;&nbsp;&nbsp;&nbsp;For Safari, the a.download property and/or attribute does not exit, therefore the output is displayed in a new window.

-Check that your pop-up blockers are __disabled__.
+&nbsp;&nbsp;&nbsp;&nbsp;Check that your pop-up blockers are __disabled__.

 ##Dependencies
 &nbsp;&nbsp;&nbsp;&nbsp;None.